 5. Where does the food come from?

 Given the popularity of the locavore food movement, planners need to know where the food comes from because customers will also be interested.
-Ask your caterer if Gutekanst proposes local farms, suppliers, and suppliers.
+Ask your caterer if they use local suppliers.
 Then write this down in the menus.

 6. What other services do you offer to your client?

 Some caterers are willing to make desserts; some have bar-liquor licenses, some even have a place that you can rent for rehearsal dinner, bachelor party or bachelorette party.
 Ask what other services are offered by this company.
 Packages are not only more straightforward, but they are often cheaper than buying food, desserts, and bars from different companies.